Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

 \subsection{HIPPO identifies shortcut learning when attention struggles}

-Identifying spurious correlations in deep learning models for medical imaging is crucial to ensure reliable and clinically relevant results.
-To test HIPPO's ability to identify spurious correlations, we conducted an experiment where we deliberately introduced an artificial bias into the CAMELYON16 dataset (Figs. \ref{fig:cam16-shortcuts}a and \ref{fig:cam16-shortcuts}b).
-Specifically, $768 \times 768$ \SI{}{\micro\meter} blue squares were added to all negative images.
-This mimics the plausible scenario in which a pathologist marks certain slides with a blue marker.
-However, in doing so, it introduces a strong spurious correlation with labels.
-We hypothesized that the models would learn that slides were negative if a blue region was present and that slides lacking this blue region are positive (as blue regions are easier to identify compared to more variable tumor regions).
+Identifying spurious correlations in deep learning models for medical imaging is essential for ensuring reliable and clinically meaningful predictions.
+To test HIPPO's ability to identify spurious correlations, we deliberately introduced an artificial bias into the CAMELYON16 dataset (Supplementary Figs. \ref{fig:cam16-shortcuts}a and \ref{fig:cam16-shortcuts}b).
+Specifically, we inserted $768 \times 768$ \SI{}{\micro\meter} blue squares into all negative images, mimicking a plausible real-world scenario in which a pathologist marks certain slides with a blue marker.
+This modification creates a strong spurious correlation between the presence of a blue region and the negative label.
+We hypothesized that a model trained on this modified dataset would rely on the presence or absence of the blue region, rather than tumor morphology, to infer slide level labels.

-An ABMIL model was trained on the modified training data using UNI embeddings.
-The model achieved a balanced accuracy of 1.0 on the test set, suggesting the spurious correlations created a trivial prediction task.
-By performing standard model interpretation using attention, we found that metastatic regions were considered highly important (Fig. \ref{fig:cam16-shortcuts}c).
+An ABMIL model using UNI embeddings was trained on the modified dataset and achieved a balanced accuracy of 1.0 on the test set, indicating that the spurious correlations turned the task into a trivial classification problem.
+By performing standard model interpretation using attention, we found that metastatic regions were considered highly important (Supplementary Fig. \ref{fig:cam16-shortcuts}c).
 However, removing these regions using HIPPO did not alter the model predictions, demonstrating that tumor regions were not important for model predictions despite a strong attention assignment.
-This highlights an important weakness of attention: the disconnect between attended regions and model predictions.
+This highlights an important weakness of attention: the regions with high attention weights may not be the regions that actually drive predictions.